scanservjs

 # build.Dockerfile

-FROM node:18-bookworm-slim AS scanservjs-build
+FROM node:24-trixie-slim AS scanservjs-build

 ENV APP_DIR=/app